arifamir/react-youtube-video-app/README.md

-# react-youtube-video-app
+# React Youtube Video App
-Its a starter project which uses React and Youtube API to createa youtube playlist.
+Its a starter project which uses React and Youtube API to create a youtube playlist.